grezniczek/dymo_labels/README.md

 Once available, it will provide a POST endpoint similar to the GET endpoint, but instead of url parameters, it will take a JSON payload as input which can bring its own label template.

+## A note on CSRF protection

+This module has been updated to support REDCap's CSRF protection scheme (introduced in the EM Framework v8 in REDCap 11.1.1).
+Note that the public endpoints, due to them being _public_, are excempt from this CSRF protection scheme.

 ## Changelog

 Version | Description
 ------- | -----------------------
+v1.1.0  | Framework v8 support added (CSRF token support; requires REDCap 11.1.1).
 v1.0.1  | Minor bug fixes.
 v1.0.0  | Initial release.